 The law in China does not explicitly require companies to include access restrictions on websites containing advertising or other information intended for healthcare professionals.
-In practice, many companies do have this arrangement in place.
+In practice, many companies do have this arrangement in place, such as asking whether the user is a healthcare professional or conducting an identification verification before the user can access the contents on specific web pages or columns publishing scientific information on diseases and prescription drugs, to avoid being perceived as advertising prescription drugs to the public on the internet.